-What is Leashold Property and Why does it Matter?
+What is a Leasehold Property and Why does it Matter?
 For Landlords and Homeowners

 You’ve probably heard of properties being described as ‘freehold’ or ‘leasehold’ but what do these terms actually mean?
-Today, we look at what do you will need to know if you are buying a leasehold property or thinking of investing in a leasehold and we examine lease extensions and the ground rent scandal.
+Today, we look at what do you will need to know if you are thinking about buying a leasehold property and also at lease extensions and the Ground Rent Scandal.

-With a freehold purchase the buyer owns the property and the land it is built on outright.
+With a freehold purchase the buyer owns the home and the land it is built on.

-With a leasehold purchase, the buyer is effectively only buying the right to occupy the property for a specified number of years from its freeholder.
-After that period the ownership of the property reverts to the freeholder.
+With a leasehold purchase, the buyer is effectively buying the right to occupy the home, for a specified number of years, from the freeholder.
+After that period ends, ownership reverts back to the freeholder.

 How Long do Leases Last?

-How long a lease will last depends on several factors.
-Primarily it depends on what was agreed when the property was originally sold.
-But it can also depend on the type of property involved and in what area of the country it is located.
+How long a lease will last will depend on several factors.
+Primarily, it will depend on what was agreed when the property was first sold but also the type of property it is, and where in the country it is located, can also have an impact.

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.